Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

-# Azure OpenAI Chat Web Part (SPFx)
+# Azure OpenAI Chat Web Part

 This is an Azure OpenAI Chat Web Part for SharePoint Online, offering a user experience that is familiar to users of ChatGPT.
+- SPFx 1.18, React

 **Data Privacy**